tenet-ac-za/safire.ac.za-website/content/safire/policy/participation/practice-note.md

 url: /safire/policy/participation/practice-note/
 ---

 Federation is a complex space, and South Africa is grappling with the implication of new privacy legislation.
 Whilst we've tried to make SAFIRE's Participation Agreement easy for the likely signatory --- a federation layman --- to understand, experience has shown that there are sometimes misunderstandings of the technology and gaps in interpretation.
-This document is intended to consolidate that experience into a practice note for legal departments and other people trying to make sense of the [SAFIRE Participation Agreement](/safire/policy/participation/).<!-- more -->
+This document is intended to consolidate that experience into a practice note for legal departments and other people trying to make sense of the [SAFIRE Participation Agreement](/safire/policy/participation/).<!--more-->

 # Preamble section